Pyroxenium/Basalt/docs/objects/Basalt/stopUpdate.md

-# Basalt

 ## stopUpdate / stop

+### Description

-Stops the automatic draw and event handler which got started by `basalt.autoUpdate()`.
+This method stops the automatic draw and event handler that was started by  `basalt.autoUpdate()`.
-`basalt.autoUpdate(false)` also does the same.
+`basalt.autoUpdate(false)` achieves the same result.

 ### Usage

-* When the quit button is clicked, the button stops basalt's event listeners and draw handlers
+* When the quit button is clicked, the button stops Basalt's event listeners and draw handlers.

 ```lua
 local main = basalt.createFrame()